AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 * **SSH into your EC2 Instance**: Using the pem file you refrerenced in step 4, connect to the EC2 instance created to host your containers, run ```docker ps```, and confirm that the three services are running.
+* **TODO**: Check for relay
+* **TODO**: Check for rest server
+* **Navigate to port 5600 on your host instance**: In a browser, navigate to http://<instance-ip-address>:5600.
+If the front page of the webrequester appears, the server is running correctly and exposing the ports as expected.

 ## Step 9: Map Your Domain to Route 53